 K-3 nonimmigrant visas require the partner who is the U.S. citizen to file an immigrant visa application for their foreign spouse.
 This requires that the foreign applicant meets the requirements of an immigrant visa.
 Likewise, U.S. immigration laws state that K-3 visas must be applied for in the country where the couple was married.
 Just like the K-1 Visas and K-2 visas, K-3 has a separate visa for children of the parent applying for the K-3 visa.
 They are given the K-4 visa.
 The K-4 visa allows the holder to reside in the U.S. while their immigrant visa petition is processed.

 Spouses, who are legally defined as a wedded husband or wife, must be legally married and not just cohabitate in order to qualify for a K-3 visa.
 Common-law spouses may be granted the same status as legal spouses.
 This means that they may live anywhere in the country where the common-law marriage was established.
 In polygamous marriages, or arrangements where an individual has multiple spouses, only the first spouse of the U.S. citizen is eligible for immigration.
 Same sex marriage laws also allows for couples of the same sex to be eligible for the K-3 visa program.

 Non-immigrant visa holders must secure employment authorization documents (EADs) before they can receive an SSN.
 Form I-765 is the form that is required to begin the process.
 Full completion of the form, along with the I-485 Adjustment of Status petition, are needed for the EADs to be granted.
 The K-3 visa holder will take their marriage certificate to the social security office when the two forms are in compliance.

-The K-3 visa holder with then obtain a card with their married name and their brand new SSN.
+The K-3 visa holder will then obtain a card with their married name and their brand new SSN.
 It is helpful to consult with immigration attorneys during this process.

 K-3 Visa Benefits